SamMcFly/plex-overseerr-backup/README.md

 ### "Overseerr ignores restore requests"
 **Cause:** Overseerr cache doesn't know files are gone **Solution:**
-1. Open Overseerr → Settings → Integrations → Plex
-2. Click "Test Connection" or "Resync"
+1. First, try resyncing: Overseerr → Settings → Integrations → Plex → "Test Connection" or "Resync"
-3. Wait for full sync to complete
-4. Try restore again
+2. If that doesn't work, use **Force Mode** in the Restore tab (or `--force` on command line)
+3. Force mode clears Overseerr's record of the media so it can be re-requested

 ### "Shows/movies appear in backup but not requested"
 **Cause:** File still exists on disk even though you thought it was deleted